yaya2devops/bachelor-guide/docs/overview.md

 <details>
 <summary>
-9. This is not a question, but I feel so ready for this.
+9. This is for sure not a question, but I feel so ready for this.
 Thanks a lot.
 </summary>